tugiss11/lifelong-learning/README.md

   - [Guide to DORA metrics](https://www.swarmia.com/blog/dora-metrics/)
   - _"Every company with 30+ employees should have a CAO — a chief automation officer."_ [- Steph Smith](https://twitter.com/stephsmithio/status/1408918755627868160)
 - Leadership
-  - _"How to Make Decisions:
+  - _"How to Make Decisions:  Is it a one-way or two-way door?, One-way = can't reverse so make them slowly and carefully, Two-way = reversible so make them fast"_ - Jeff Bezos
-Is it a one-way or two-way door?, One-way = can't reverse so make them slowly and carefully, Two-way = reversible so make them fast"_
+  - _"People think of Amazon as very data-oriented and I always tell them, look, if you can make the decision with data, make the decision with data.
+But a lot of the most important decisions simply cannot be made with data.
+Most decisions should probably be made with somewhere around 70 percent of the information you wish you had.
+If you wait for 90 percent, in most cases, you're probably being slow."_ - Jeff Bezos
   - [_"What are Staff Engineer archetypes?"_](https://twitter.com/GergelyOrosz/status/1472936962734575618)
   - [_"I managed multiple engineering teams before quitting big tech.
 Now that I quit, I can speak freely.
 Here are 12 things your manager may not be telling you, but I know for a fact will help you"_ - Louie Bacaj](https://twitter.com/LBacaj/status/1478241311392108545)
   - _“You don’t hire for skills, you hire for attitude.
 You can always teach skills.”_ [- Simon Sinek](https://www.goodreads.com/work/quotes/7367737-start-with-why-how-great-leaders-inspire-everyone-to-take-action)